twig2let/roku-starter/README.md

 ROKU_DEV_USERNAME=rokudev
 ROKU_DEV_PASSWORD=rokudev
 ```
 See the [Roku Setup Guide](https://blog.roku.com/developer/developer-setup-guide) for details on enabling the Roku developer mode.

+And finally, if you are using Visual Studio Code then install the Brightscript Langugage plugin:

+* $ code --install-extension celsoaf.brightscript or https://marketplace.visualstudio.com/items?itemName=celsoaf.brightscript#review-details

 * Install the project dependencies: